 Make It Fun

 Whether you turn on their favorite two-minute song or have them brush their stuffed animal’s teeth first, making it fun is key to helping your child love brushing time.
-There are also many smartphone apps out there dedicated to making oral hygiene more fun!
-Check out the app store for a app that can be used on an I-Pad to help your child brush for two minutes.
+There are also many smartphone apps out there dedicated to making oral-hygiene more fun!
+Check out the app store for an app that can be used on an iPad to help your child brush for two minutes.
 Plus it can make it super fun.

 You can even show them this fun video to help encourage them to brush their teeth!

 Although getting your child to love brushing and flossing their teeth is difficult at times, remember that we are your allies in helping ensure their lifelong oral and overall health.
 If your child is still struggling with brushing and flossing, let us know, we are here to help.
 Dr. Mark McOmie can draw from almost 2 decades of experience to help you, help your child.